coderabbitai/coderabbit-docs/docs/integrations/knowledge-base.md

 ### CodeRabbit Configuration

-1. Add Jira's Project Keys to `knowledge_base.jira.project_keys` field in your project's CodeRabbit configuration file at `.coderabbit.yaml`.
+1. Add Jira's Project Keys to the `knowledge_base.jira.project_keys` field in your project's CodeRabbit configuration file at `.coderabbit.yaml`.

 ## Linear {#Linear}